nus-cs3281/2024/students/ckcherry23/knowledge.md

 #### 1.1 Open Source Contributions

-My involvement as a RepoSense mentor primarily centers around the frontend in Vue.js, TypeScript znd Cypress.
+My involvement as a RepoSense mentor primarily centers around the frontend in Vue.js, TypeScript and Cypress.

 Additionally, I've chosen to contribute to an external project that uses TypeScript and React: [date-fns](https://date-fns.org/).
 Having utilized date-fns in my own projects extensively, I've found it to be an efficient solution for handling dates in JavaScript.
 I've detailed my insights from contributing to date-fns [here](/2024/students/ckcherry23/observations.md).